Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 ### Conclusion
 ---
 - The business needs to focus on the WEST and NORTH REGION and implement ways to improve their sales and revenue.
 HATS and JACKETS have the lowest sales and revenue asides SHIRTS which are sold in the NORTH.
 - More research needs to be done on why there is low demand for HATS and JACKETS in the NORTH.
-Probably lower prices or better designs needs to be introduced to increase the demands.
+Probably better designs or other products needs to be introduced to increase the demands.
 - More promotional contents/activities need to be introduced in both the region with the best sales/revenue(SOUTH) and also the region with the OVERALL poorest performances(WEST).
 Promotional contents like Billboards, tv adverts, in-store-fliers for special sales discounts, black friday, etc. to encourage more sales.